liesnikov/extensible-elaborator/paper/main.md

 Contributions:

 * We propose a new design blueprint for a language that is extensible with new constraints and their solvers.
-It supports type classes, implicit arguments, implicit coercions, context arguments (as implemented in Scala) and tactic arguments.
+It supports type classes (Section @sec:case-typeclasses), implicit arguments (Section @sec:case-implicits), implicit coercions, context arguments (as implemented in Scala) and tactic arguments (Section @sec:coercion-tactics).
-* We suggest a view on metavariables as communication channels for the solvers, drawing parallels with asynchronous programming primitives.
+* We suggest a view on metavariables as communication channels for the solvers, drawing parallels with asynchronous programming primitives (Section @sec:solvers-implementation).
-* We render the usual components of a type-checker, like the unifier in Agda, as a suite of solvers which can be extended and interleaved with user-provided ones.
+* We render the usual components of a type-checker, like the unifier in Agda, as a suite of solvers which can be extended and interleaved with user-provided ones (Section @sec:constraints_and_unification).
 * We present a prototype implementation of a dependently-typed language with an extendable unifier, implicit arguments, type classes as a practical validation of the design.

 # Unification, constraint-based elaboration and design challenges # {#sec:unification_constraint_based_elaboration_and_design_challanges}